CMB spectral distortions as solutions to the Boltzmann equations: Solutions to the Boltzmann equation

 \subsection{First order}

-The cosmic photon fluid perturbs along the primordial fluctuations; however, it is considered to be a blackbody at each point.
+The cosmic photon fluid perturbs along the primordial fluctuations; however, it is considered to be in thermal equilibrium at each point.
 Based on the assumption, we usually write the ansatz for the first order Boltzmann equation as a Planck distribution function with a spacetime dependent temperature.
-Let us expand the function to the linear order in terms of the temperature perturbations.
+Let us expand the distribution function up to the linear order in terms of the temperature perturbations.
 Using (\ref{def:G}), we can write the linear term as

 where we have defined $\Theta^{(1)}$ as the first order temperature fluctuations normalized by the fiducial temperature.
-One then finds that the both sides of the Boltzmann equation are proportional to $\mathcal G$.
-This implies that the equation for $\Theta^{(1)}$ coincides with that of the energy density perturbations and the number density perturbations, which are integrated with respect to the momentum.
-At this stage, we succeed to justify the first assumption that the system is blackbody at each point.
+One then finds that both sides of the Boltzmann equation are proportional to $\mathcal G$.
+This implies that the equation for $\Theta^{(1)}$ coincides with those of the energy density perturbations and the number density perturbations, which are integrated with respect to the momentum.
+At this stage, we can justify the first assumption that the system is blackbody locally.